 Many of the commonly found spring blooming crocus are hybrids of Crocus vernus, Dutch crocus, with large, single flowers, or Crocus chrysanthus, which blooms a couple of weeks earlier and has smaller, but more profuse blooms.
-They are hardy and easy to naturalize plants that pop up very, very early in spring.
+They are hardy and easy to naturalize plants that pop up at the beginning of spring.
 Crocuses don't come in a large variety of colors, but they are bright enough to put on a good show.
 The hybrids tend to bloom a little later, and mixing them with other species of crocus will give you a longer period of bloom

-Crocus bulb hardiness will vary slightly depending on which type you are growing and exposure, but most crocuses are reliable within USDA Hardiness Zones 3- 8.
+Crocus bulb hardiness will vary slightly depending on which type you are growing and exposure, but most crocuses are reliable within USDA Hardiness Zones three through eight.
 They bloom and perennialize best where winters are cold.
-Crocus corms need a 12-15 week period of cold (35 to 45 degrees F.) temperatures, to set their blooms.
+Crocus corms need a 12 to 15 week period of cold (35 to 45 degrees F.) temperatures, to set their blooms.

-There is a bit of variability in the size of crocus plants, but none are more than 6 inches (h) x 3-4 inches (w).
+There is a bit of variability in the size of crocus plants, but none are more than six inches tall by three or four inches wide.

 Crocus flowers bloom very early in the season, either late winter or early spring, depending on your growing zone.

 Crocuses look best when they appear natural.
 Large drifts waving throughout the garden, under trees or speckled throughout the lawn make a wonderful sight in early spring.
-The corms also do well in alpine and rock gardens and in containers.
-(See below) They look especially nice in hypertufa troughs.
+The corms also do well in alpine and rock gardens and containers.
+They look especially beautiful in hypertufa troughs.

 Crocus require very little maintenance.
 They like to be watered regularly in the spring and fall.
 If there is no snow cover, the corms will also need water throughout the winter.
 They go dormant during the summer and prefer a drier soil.

-There are deterrents that can be sprayed on the leaves, to prevent browsing.
-They also sell wire cages, to protect the corms.
+There are deterrents that can be sprayed on the leaves, to prevent nibbling.
+You can also buy wire cages, to protect the corms.
 If you find your plants are constantly being harmed, avoid using bone meal, which can attract animals, and try interplanting your crocus with daffodils, which animals hate.